11saishiva/CineMatch/README.md

 An AI-powered movie recommendation platform built with React, TypeScript, Vite, Express, and Google Gemini.

 CineMatch helps users discover movies tailored to their tastes through a personalized onboarding survey and an intelligent recommendation pipeline.
-Users can create accounts, manage watchlists, explore recommendations, and maintain personalized movie preferences through a modern full-stack web application.
+The platform combines modern recommendation systems, secure authentication, encrypted user data storage, and a responsive cinematic interface to create a personalized movie discovery experience.

 ---